akinwumiishola5000/Proteinprep/README.md

 ---

 ## Installation
-Make sure to copy/download proteinprep.py and proteinprep_gui.py in your working directory
+Make sure to copy/download `proteinprep.py` and `proteinprep_gui.py` into your working directory

 You can install the necessary dependencies using either Conda (recommended for simplicity) or Pip.